sampuka/port2/README.md

 The project has been executed as described in the instructions

 Two containers has been created, one for serving a server to the outside and another to serve a randomness script to the first container.
+The containers are created with command `lxc-create -n C1 -t download -- -d alpine -r 3.4 -a armhf`

 The second container has an executable script `rng.sh` in `/bin/rng.sh`.
 The program ´socat´ is used to serve the script on tcp port 8080.
 The command is `socat tcp-listen:8080,fork,reuseaddr exec:/bin/rng.sh`